Preventing type 2 diabetes: is it possible even if you are diagnosed with prediabetes?

 When blood glucose levels are high, but not quite high enough to be defined as type 2 diabetes, this is described as prediabetes.
 Prediabetes is a warning sign that type 2 diabetes could develop in the near future if certain behaviors are not adopted.
 Prediabetes typically goes unnoticed, because it generally has no signs or symptoms.

 Scientists are currently working to understand the role of a specific protein, called klotho.
 Klotho is a naturally occurring hormone that is involved in various processes and cellular interactions throughout the body.
 A recent study has shown that by increasing the amount of circulating klotho protein in mice, insulin secretion is stimulated and blood glucose levels decrease.
-Although not currently available for human treatment, scientists are studying how to develop a way to prevent and possibly even reverse type 2 diabetes by using klotho protein to reduce blood glucose levels.
+Although not currently available for human treatment, scientists are studying how to develop a way for preventing type 2 diabetes and possibly even reverse type 2 diabetes by using klotho protein to reduce blood glucose levels.

 Obesity encourages insulin resistance.
 Insulin resistance occurs when the body is unable to respond to insulin’s “signal” that triggers glucose absorption.
 For this reason, being overweight significantly increases an individual’s risk of developing type 2 diabetes.